kevdsteele/liri-app/README.md

 > Also uses the built in Node FS command to read an external text file

-#### The keys.js, .env file and DotEnv node package used to process and protect the Spotify API key
+#### The keys.js, .env file and DotEnv node package are used to process and protect the Spotify API key

 *!!!!You will need to create your own .env file and format it as below!!!!*